-Each of the eight receive channel interrupts may be individually enabled by setting the corresponding bit in the receive interrupt mask set register (RXINTMASKSET) to 1.
-Each of the eight receive channel interrupts may be individually disabled by clearing the corresponding bit in the receive interrupt mask clear register (RXINTMASKCLEAR) to 0.
-The raw and masked receive interrupt status may be read from the receive interrupt status (unmasked) register (RXINTSTATRAW) and the receive interrupt status (masked) register (RXINTSTATMASKED), respectively.
+Each of the eight receive channel interrupts may be individually enabled by setting the appropriate bit in the receive interrupt mask set register (RXINTMASKSET) to 1.
+Each of the eight receive channel interrupts may be individually disabled by clearing the appropriate bit by writing a 1 in the receive interrupt mask clear register (RXINTMASKCLEAR).
+The raw and masked receive interrupt status may be read by reading the receive interrupt status (unmasked) register (RXINTSTATRAW) and the receive interrupt status (masked) register (RXINTSTATMASKED), respectively.